cancrizans/first-words/output.md

 \begin{exe}
  \ex
-\gll Ṭurra , loõṇi ʇxoi onʇʼa oǃʼo ṣǂaañi .\\ suddenly {} warm cloak envelop walk.into vagabond {}\\
+\gll Ṭurra , loõṇi ʇxoi onʇʼa oǃʼo qʼañi .\\ suddenly {} warm cloak envelop walk.into vagabond {}\\
 \glt Suddenly, a vagabond wrapped in a warm cloak arrived to them.
 \end{exe}

 \begin{exe}
  \ex
-\gll Maã aʇe ǂu nǃʼoirre nui ʼèe ǂa ʼa ṣǂaañi ku nǁxòi upa ʇxoi ṭèe ,\\
+\gll Maã aje ǂu ɴǃʼoirre nui ʼèe ǂa ʼa qʼañi ku ɴǁxòi upa ʇxoi ṭèe ,\\
 \CLF{weather} \CLF{celestial object} and decide \CLF{people} PTV first ABL vagabond \CLF{man} remove SUBJ cloak \CLF{clothing} {}\\
 \glt The Wind and the Sun decided that the first of them that would make the vagabond take off the cloak,
 \end{exe}